The Man Who Loved Cat Dancing (film): Plot

-Jay Grobart is an outlaw who was married to Native American woman Cat Dancing.
-After Cat is raped and murdered, a distraught Grobart kills the man responsible for the crime, before being arrested.
-After his release, he soon pulls a train robbery with the help of his friends Dawes, Charlie, and Billy, and is now on the run from the law.
+The film opens with a wealthy woman named Catherine stumbling across the preparation for a train robbery.
+As the chaotic heist unfolds, two of the thieves, Dawes and Billy, abduct Catherine.
+The crew is led by Jay Grobart.

-While on the run, Grobart and his partners in crime come across Catherine, a woman escaping her abusive husband, Crocker.
-Catherine is abducted by Dawes and Billy, but Grobart protects her from them.
-Lapchance, a veteran railroad detective with a posse, is on their trail for the train robbery.
+Lapchance, a veteran railroad detective with a posse, is on their trail.
 Accompanying the posse is Catherine's husband Willard Crocker, an arrogant millionaire, who is obsessed with retrieving his wife, though he knows that she does not love him.

-As Grobart and Catherine get to know each other, they find themselves falling in love, and despite his criminal past, she admires him for avenging the death of the woman he loved.
+Grobart is protective of Catherine.
+She soon learns he was married to Native American woman Cat Dancing.
+After Cat was raped and murdered, a distraught Grobart kills the man responsible for the crime.
 Dawes beats Billy, causing internal injuries that should soon kill him.
 Grobart leaves the others at an old cabin for a day.
 A few marauding Indians attack the cabin, killing Billy and Charlie, while Dawes runs off with some of the money.
 Grobart returns and kills the marauders in an intense battle.

+As Grobart and Catherine get to know each other, they find themselves falling in love, and despite his criminal past, she admires him for avenging the death of the woman he loved.
 Catherine and he continue their journey.
 Catherine admits her feelings for Grobart, and they make love.
 Dawes finds them, rapes Catherine, and plans to kill Grobart for the remaining money, but is killed by Grobart.